Citing guide for Statistics Canada, PCensus and CHASS data

 On February 1, 2012, all self-serve standard products available on the Statistics Canada website—including CANSIM and census data products—became free of charge.

 The Statistics Canada Open Licence Agreement governs the use of most data products and other materials that are published by Statistics Canada (see list of exceptions).
-This licence agreement allows you to use Statistics Canada information without restrictions on sharing and redistribution, for commercial and non-commercial purposes.
+This license agreement allows you to use Statistics Canada information without restrictions on sharing and redistribution, for commercial and non-commercial purposes.

 - Statistics Canada Open Licence Agreement